couchbaselabs/docs-ng/content/couchbase-query-language-0.1/language-reference.markdown

 * **Result Set** - You generate a set of result objects with GROUP BY or HAVING clauses along with a result expression list, `result-expr-list`.

-* **Duplicate Removal** Remove duplicate result objects from the result set.
+* **Duplicate Removal** - Remove duplicate result objects from the result set.
 To do so you use a DISTINCT query.

+* **Ordering** - Items are placed in the order specified by the ORDER BY expression list

+* **Skipping** - The first N items are skipped as specified by the OFFSET clause

+* **Limiting** - No more than M items are returned as specified by the LIMIT clause

 ###Options

 The following describes optional clauses you can use in your select statement:

-* **`DISTINCT`** - If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
+* **DISTINCT** - If you use the `DISTINCT` in your query, any duplicate result objects will be removed from the result set.
 If you do not use `DISTINCT`, the query will return all objects that meet the query conditions in a result set.

-* **`FROM`** - This is an optional clause for your query.
+* **FROM** - This is an optional clause for your query.
 If you omit this clause, the input for the query is a single empty object.
 The most common way to use the FROM clause is to provide a `data-source` which is a named data bucket or path.
 Alternately you can provide the data bucket or path as an alias using the `AS` clause with `FROM.` For example, if you have contact documents as follows:

         {"type":"contact",
          "name":"earl",